Program customization

 – New plasma biomarkers for the diagnosis of Alzheimer's disease

-Acquire knowledge and skills that can be applied in any professional environment
+Acquisition of knowledge and skills that can be applied in any professional field

-You will also find here the dates and venues of the various sessions.
+Please also find here the dates and rooms for the various sessions.

-See also our agenda for non-core, TTUs and Multidisciplinary Project timetables.
+See also our calendar for non-core hours, TTUs, and Multidisciplinary Project schedules.